 This photo is what I think of when I think of butterflies.
 This beauty is an Eastern Tiger Swallowtail enjoying a Stargazer Lily, which was one of my mothers favorite flowers.
 Flying Flowers is a tribute to my mother who loved lilies and the butterflies which visited them.

 Butterflies have been called by many names over the years and as they flit through the blooms in the gardens they have always reminded me of 'flowers on the wing'

-As such we have decided to call our new venture Flying Flowers.
 Flying Flowers houses native butterflies which include the specific plants they will need to spend their life cycle with us.
 Join us for a program and walk amongst the butterflies and even enjoy a Butterfly Tea.
 The structure was erected in Oct.
 2009 and we opened to the public with a release into the house on May 15, 2010.
-Click on the Flying Flowers 2010, link above to see how we have grown over the years.
+Check out the picture gallery for pictures over the years.

 For those of you who have visited Beagle Ridge Herb Farm before you know how many butterflies we have living here with us.
 We have specialized in butterfly plantings using both native and non native plants and have identified 32 different butterflies.
 We garden naturally with no pesticides or chemical fertilizers and grow a wide variety of native and non natives.
 The large diversity of both host and nectar plantings attract butterflies in their adult stage which then lay their eggs in the garden and the cycle begins again.